jjxp/Vehicle-Price-Prediction/README.md

 # Vehicle-Price-Prediction
 Application that predicts the price for a certain vehicle given some particular features extracted from Milanuncios.

+### Project structure
+The project is divided mainly in two different notebooks:

+* [MilanunciosScraper] - parametrized functions that read a listing of vehicles provided from Milanuncios.
+Parameters are the first and last page numbers we want to read, as well as the base url.
+* [VehicleDataAnalyzer] - notebook for data preprocessing and performing machine learning algorithms over the extracted data.
+A sample vehicle listing is also provided.

 ### Technologies

 The most important technologies that are being used in this project are, among others: